All-About-Berlin/buergeramt-appointments-old/README.md

 * [Experiment results](https://nicolasbouliane.com/blog/berlin-buergeramt-experiment)
 * [How to find a Bürgeramt appointment in Berlin](https://allaboutberlin.com/guides/berlin-burgeramt-appointment)
 * [How to register your address in Berlin](https://allaboutberlin.com/guides/anmeldung-in-english-berlin)

+## Licence

+This project is released in the public domain.
+Do whatever you want.
+I take no responsibility for it.

+## Mentions

+This project was mentioned by [RBB24](https://www.rbb24.de/panorama/beitrag/2021/10/termin-buergeramt-berlin-software-tipp.html) and [Tagesspiegel](https://checkpoint.tagesspiegel.de/newsletter/58AQnV8j65ZFm10qj3Cii6).